167th (Canadien-Français) Battalion, CEF

 The 167th (Canadien-Français) Battalion, CEF was a unit in the Canadian Expeditionary Force during the First World War.
 Headquartered in Quebec City, Quebec, the unit began recruiting during the winter of 1915/16.
 The unit never sailed for England and on January 15, 1917, became the Quebec Recruiting Depot.
-The 167th (Canadien-Francais) Battalion, CEF had one Officer Commanding: Lieut-Col. O. Readman.
+The 167th (Canadien-Francais) Battalion, CEF had one Officer Commanding: Lieut-Col. Onésime Readman.